jfalcou/eve/doc/manual/functions/arithmetic/add.rst

 * [1-3] A value with the same type as the :ref:`type-wide` parameter.
 * [4] A value of type **T**.

-.. rubric:: Notes

-* `bitwise_cast` does not allow to cast :ref:`type-wide` instances to scalar ones because for performance reasons, the `small`  :ref:`type-wide` types are stored as native vectorial registers and consequently does not share the scalar sizes in the supported rchitectures.
-In fact the bit size of supported wides is always greater of equal to 128 bits and the size of supported scalars is always less or equal to 64 bits.

 Options
 *******